top of page

 If you’re new to the topic of life insurance, visit our guide to life insurance for physicians.

-Disclaimers/Disclosures: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
 These should be viewed as introductions rather than formal recommendations.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
-You should consult these parties as appropriate and do your own due diligence before making decisions based on this page.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links

-Resources
+• Resources

 Where to buy life insurance: Use a broker who can run rates across multiple companies and help you navigate your options.
 It doesn't cost you anything to use them.
 You may be comfortable just talking to one company, or you may want to run a few quotes to feel confident in your decision.
 Generally, the difference in prices will reflect which discounts each company has access to.
 These are our sponsors/advertising affiliates, who thousands of members of our groups have used and said positive things about.
-PolicyGenius Pattern

 How to find a financial advisor: If you currently have a financial advisor who isn't a fiduciary and pitches you whole life, we have a guide on how to choose a financial advisor that explains why a fee-only advisor might be a better fit, as well as a list of fee-only advisors to interview.